-The Trust considers the following entities, their directors, and employees to be related parties of the Trust: DCG, Genesis, Grayscale, and CoinDesk Indices, Inc. As of December 31, 2021 and 2020, 3,271,674 and 2,113,768, Shares of the Trust were held by related parties of the Trust, respectively.
+The Trust considers the following entities, their directors, and certain employees to be related parties of the Trust: DCG, Genesis, Genesis Global Holdco, LLC, Grayscale, Grayscale Securities, and CoinDesk Indices, Inc. As of December 31, 2022 and 2021, 3,258,770 and 3,271,674, Shares of the Trust were held by related parties of the Trust, respectively.